Debt Camel

 “I have 6 months left on my DMP and I know my credit rating is rubbish.
 Will my rating improve once this is paid off?”

-But it’s understandable now that your thoughts are now focusing on your credit rating.
-Even if you don’t want to rack up the credit card balances again, a good credit rating is useful if you want to rent a new place or buy a car on HP.
+Even if you don’t want to get back into debt, a good credit rating is useful if you want to rent a new place or buy a car on finance.
 And it’s essential if you want to get a good mortgage offer.

-There are two ways a creditor can treat a debt in a DMP:
+There are two ways a creditor can report a debt in a DMP:

-1. the debt may be marked as “AP”, this stands for “arrangement to pay”.
+- the debt may be marked as “AP”.
+This stands for “arrangement to pay”.

-2. the debt may be marked as “defaulted”.
-(NB if you see a string of defaults, one a month, ignore these.
-The only one that matters is the first default.)
+- the debt may be marked as “defaulted”.
+You may see a string of defaults, one a month, but you can ignore these – the only one that matters is the first default.

 Some creditors may have gone the AP route and some may have defaulted the debt.
 And some may have originally used an AP marker than later added a default.
 It can be confusing, so it’s important to know exactly what your credit records say.